• Skip to primary navigation

 ingredients

-Ingredients for pita bread with apples and hummus
+Ingredients for Apple and hummus pita bread

-• Hummus!
+Most important for this recipe: Hummus!
 I encourage you to make my healthy hummus recipe, for which you'll need: can of chickpeas, garlic, lemon, tahini, olive oil and salt & pepper)

 ingredients by window